 You might want to ask why doesn’t the writing profession have a full stop.
 Well, that’s because the more you get knowledge in writing, the more spectacular your writing ingredients will be.

 PS: There’s no need to apply all literary elements in your book, but simply knowing what stuff to use at the right time is critical.

 Flashback in writing is a technique the author or narrator uses in their book to go back in time or to remember a particular scene or chapter that would add more highlight or context to the story or present setting.

-Flashback can be used as a literary element in a story or poetry, but one thing I’ve observed is that it’s applied primarily to accounts.
+Flashback can be used as a literary element in a story or poetry, but I’ve observed that it’s applied primarily to accounts.

 We often see flashbacks in books in which the past is of high importance to the scene present in the story or sometimes used to begin a given level.